ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 Since we cannot compare the intensities of two different channels without any normalization (since they are often different stains or fluorophores and they are excited at different light intensities).
-Before computing the effect size, spotMAX will normalize each channel individually by dividing with the median of the background pixels' intensities.
+Before computing the effect size, SpotMAX will normalize each channel individually by dividing with the median of the background pixels' intensities.
 See the `Effect size (vs. backgr.)`_ section
 for more information about how the background mask is determined.